makalah-app/makalah-agent/knowledge-base/01-prd-agent-makalah.md

 *   **5.5.
 Maintainability:**
     *   The multi-agent architecture and modular design should facilitate easier updates, bug fixes, and feature expansions in future iterations.
 *   **5.6.
 Deployability:**
-    *   The system should be deployable in a cloud environment (e.g., Google Cloud Platform), leveraging containerization for ease of management.
+    *   The system should be deployable in a cloud environment (e.g., Render.com or similar Platform-as-a-Service providers), leveraging containerization (Docker) for ease of management and portability.

 ---